-The only impure step while upgrading, is the activation of obsolete services and activation of newly installed services, a phase in which users may observe that the system is changing.
+The only impure step while upgrading, is the deactivation of obsolete services and activation of newly installed services, a phase in which users may observe that the system is changing.
 To make this process truly atomic, Disnix has an extension mechanism that can be used to temporary queue/block incoming connections until the transition is finished.
 We have developed a simple prototype example with stateful TCP connections to demonstrate this.

 Like the standard Nix package manager, Disnix also provides a garbage collector, which safely removes all obsolete components from the machines in the network.

 Disnix is, like Nix, supported on several platforms including most Unix flavours such as Linux, FreeBSD, OpenBSD and Mac OS X. It is also supported on Windows using Cygwin.

 Apart from the portability of Disnix itself, Disnix also allows a user to deploy a service oriented system into a heterogeneous network (i.e. a network consisting of various types of machines, running various operating systems).
 Disnix reuses Nix's delegation mechanism to build a component for an alien target platform.
 Optionally, it can also delegate builds to target machines in the network.

 Since service-oriented systems can be deployed in heterogeneous networks consisting of various platforms and using various communication protocols, and their components can have basically any form, not all operations can be solved in a generic manner.